hardeepparmar/FakeSMTP/README.md

 Configure your application to use `localhost` as your SMTP server, and all emails will be intercepted and displayed in this software.
+For application specific configuations you need to create file ~/.fakeSMTP.properties and the properties which you want to override.
+On windows ~ is WIndows user home folder(even if you are using cygwin, since most likely you are using windows java.)
 FakeSMTP uses SubEthaSMTP: an easy-to-use server-side SMTP library for Java.

 FakeSMTP is free to use for commercial and non-commercial projects and the